When Sanitary Sewers Backup

 Your sanitary sewer is the system of underground pipes that carries sewage from bathrooms, sinks, kitchens, and other plumbing components to a wastewater treatment plant where it is filtered, treated and discharged.
 If your sanitary sewer is backed up:

 You can contact us 24 hours a day.
 After hours you will be directed to a phone number, please leave your name, your phone number, your address and a brief explanation of nature of emergency.
 Your call will be returned as soon as possible.

 Business Hours: (206) 242-3236

 Don’t sign a contract for sewer repair work without contacting Valley View Sewer District first.

 Don’t sign a contract to have your sewer line dug up and repaired unless you or your contractor consults with the District first.

 Don’t dig before calling 811.
 This one simple, free call could save you injury, time and money.

 A sewer district employee will quickly determine if the blockage is in the District’s system, or in your plumbing or private side sewer.
 This is important!
 In the past homeowners have paid contractors to clear a blockage that was in the District’s system.

 - If the blockage is in the District’s system, we will respond to clear the blockage.

-- If the problem is in your private system, the District will assist you to determine the cause of the problem and the most cost-effective way to repair it.
+- If the problem is in your private system, the District will assist you to determine the cause of the problem and the most cost-effective way to fix it.